What is a CPHR?

 You should aim to renew the agreement by the date your existing agreement ends.
 However, in the event of this being problematic, you can apply for an extension to your existing agreement with your CPHR BC & Yukon up to August 2025.
 All renewal agreements must be completed by August 2025 at the latest.

-All previous graduates, who have graduated under existing accreditation agreements approved prior to January 1, 2022, have until August 2025 to claim the NKE exemption irrespective of their graduation date (as long as all other criteria are met), or five years from graduating, whichever is the latter.
+All previous graduates, who have graduated under existing accreditation agreements approved prior to January 1, 2022, have until August 2025 to claim the NKE waiver irrespective of their graduation date (as long as all other criteria are met), or five years from graduating, whichever is the latter.

 CPHR Competency Framework